moehrenzahn/moehrenzahn.github.io/_posts/2014-01-01-script-booting-to-bootcamp.md

 return theVolume
 {% endhighlight %}

 Throw this script into an [Alfred workflow](http://support.alfredapp.com/workflows/) and you have a very simple solution for booting to another partition.
-You should adjust the `theVolume` variable to the name of your partition (I believe the default is "Bootcamp").
+You have to adjust the `theVolume` variable to the name of your partition (I believe the default is "Bootcamp").
 If you are feeling adventurous and want to make the script even faster you can embed your username and password into the script on line three:

 {% highlight applescript %}
 do shell script theScript with administrator privileges user name "USER" password "PASSWORD"